JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Sets the entry point for the package.

-When you import this package in an application, that’s where the application will search for the module exports.
+When you import this package in an application, that's where the application will search for the module exports.

 Example: